BuzzyAxolotls/MCWine/README.md

 ### License

 MCWine is licensed under GNU LGPLv3, a free and open-source license.
-For more information, please see the license file as seen in the code data.
+For more information, please see the [license file](https://github.com/Kichura/MCWine/blob/Alternate/LICENSE).